 - Approach the chair with your walker until the back of your knees touch the edge of the chair.
 Move your operated leg forward keeping your knee slightly bent. - Take the armrests of the chair, one hand at a time.
-Slowly sit on the front of the chair, controlling the descent with your arms and healthy leg. - Then slide down to the bottom.
-Avoid dropping.
-Do not lean forward more than 90° except for the anterior approach (pages 29 and 30).
+Slowly sit on the front of the chair, controlling the descent with your arms and your healthy leg. - Then slide down to the bottom.
+Avoid letting yourself fall.